kakaobrain/hotr/README.md

 ## 6. Temperature Hyperparameter, tau
 Based on our experimental results, the temperature hyperparameter is sensitive to the number of interaction queries and the coefficient for the index loss and index cost, and the number of decoder layers.
-Empirically, a larger number of queries require a larger tau, and a smaller coefficient for the loss and cost for HO Pointers requires a smaller tau (e.g., for 16 interaction queries, tau=0.05 for the default set_cost_idx=1, hoi_idx_loss_coef=1, hoi_act_loss_coef=10 shows the best result).
+Empirically, a larger number of queries require a larger tau, and a smaller coefficient for the loss and cost for HO Pointers requires a smaller tau (e.g., for 16 interaction queries, tau=0.05 for the default set_cost_idx=10, hoi_idx_loss_coef=1, hoi_act_loss_coef=10 shows the best result for V-COCO and tau=0.2, set_cost_idx=20 shows the best result for HICO-DET).
 The initial version of HOTR (with 55.2 mAP) has been trained with 100 queries, which required a larger tau (tau=0.1).
 There might be better results than the tau we used in our paper according to these three factors.
 Feel free to explore yourself!